7 Best Short-Scale Bass Guitars of 2024

 • Pickups: Mini Bass Single Coil

-Junior Jet II has a basswood body and a maple neck with a classic Jet design and a one-of-a-kind 30.3" scale length.
-This 30.3" scale length makes this bass so much more comfortable to play compared to a long scale bass guitar, and even beginner bass players can easily play the Junior Jet II.
+This has a basswood body and a maple neck with a classic Jet design and a one-of-a-kind 30.3" scale length.
+The scale length makes this bass so much more comfortable to play compared to a long-scale bass guitar, and I think even beginner bass players will find this to be a nice fit.

 • Number of Strings: 4